 Students may apply for admission to the King’s Scholar program at the end of their first full year of study.
 They are eligible if they have 5.0 completed year 1 credits, a minimum cumulative average of 80%, and no grade below 65%.

-After the first year, students wishing to join the program, who have completed first year requirements, and whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for admission.
+After the second year, students wishing to join the program, who have completed first year requirements, and whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for admission.